Tuesday, December 14, 2021

 We're nearly done.
 With the cover back on, roll the sides of the underneath, use about 120 grit sandpaper to get rid of the shine, hit it with Proofide and you have a butchered Brooks B17.
 Something that Brooks copied and called the B17 Professional.

-A work of art.
+After - a work of art.